PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Conclusion

 \section{Conclusion}

 This paper presents an end-to-end Position-Velocity Recurrent Encoder-Decoder (PVRED) for modeling and predicting human motion dynamics.
 PVRED incorporates pose velocity, position embedding and quaternion parameterization of human pose into a trainable network and learns to predict future poses based on a sequence of observed frames.
 Comprehensive experiments show that PVRED outperforms the state-of-the-art approaches for both short-term prediction and long-term prediction.
-Specifically, PVRED could generate human-like and meaningful poses in the future 4,000 milliseconds after the seed motion of 2,000 milliseconds.
+Specifically, PVRED could generate human-like and meaningful poses in the future 4,000 milliseconds after the seed motion of 1,000 milliseconds.
 Further ablation studies validate the effects of each novel component of PVRED.
-Future work includes combining PVRED with forward kinematics and inverse kinematics to generate more reliable human poses for long-term prediction.